M-Gharbi/LaravelBlog/readme.md

 # Blog website
 This is my first Laravel application.
-I uses a project based approach for learning and I build a blog application running on Laravel 5 framework.
+I uses a project based approach for learning and I am building a blog application running on Laravel framework.